arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 A channel is a collection of samples across a time-range.
 The data within a channel typically arrives from a single source.
-This can be a physical sensor, software sensor, metric, event, or any other source that emits regular, consistent, and time-ordered values.
+This can be a physical sensor, software sensor, metric, event, or any other entity that emits regular, consistent, and time-ordered values.
 Channels have a few important fields:

-1. Data Rate - The number of samples per second of data.
+1. Data Rate - The number of samples per second of data (Hz).
 This data rate is fixed, and cannot be changed without deleting and recreating a channel.
 All data written to the channel will have the same data rate.
 2. Name - A human-readable name for the channel.
 This name is not used for internal purposes.